 The Rosa rugosa plant is a species of rose, native to Asia and parts of Europe and North America.
 It has been cultivated for centuries for its extraordinary beauty and resilience.
 The plant is known for its fragrant, pink-colored flowers, which bloom in late spring or early summer.
 It has an upright habit and can grow up to six feet tall.
 The leaves are dark green with serrated edges, while the stems are woody and covered in thorns.

-See also What is Ruscus Plant
+See also What is Rheum Rhabarbarum Plant

 Rosa rugosa has long been used in traditional medicine in China, Japan, Russia, and other countries.
 It is believed to have anti-inflammatory properties that can be beneficial for treating skin conditions such as eczema and psoriasis.
 The plant’s petals and leaves can also be used to make tea that can help soothe sore throats or digestive issues.